Overview

 Commitment to Economic Inclusion and Health

 As a responsible corporate and financial intermediary, we conduct periodic in-depth impact analysis on our businesses and portfolios across our markets to identify our most significant impact areas.
-Arising from this, we have prioritised Economic Inclusion and Health as matter of priority.
+Arising from this, we have prioritised Economic Inclusion and Health as matter of priority and established our strategic commitment in our Group Sustainability Policy to continuously expand and tailor financial services for underserved and vulnerable groups across our markets.
+Our commitment includes both financial and non-financial interventions to promote equitable access, protect client well-being, and support sustainable financial behaviours.
+This commitment is monitored and reported annually and is overseen by our sustainability teams and the Board of Directors.

 a) Prioritising Economic Inclusion and Financial Health of Vulnerable Populations